-NAME OF PROPOSED CHARTER SCHOOL: Ine Howard & Lillian Lee Scholars Charter School NAME OF NONPROFIT ORGANIZATION UNDER WHICH CHARTER WILL BE ORGANIZED OR OPERATED: The Howard & Lillian Lee Scholars Charter School HAS THE ORGANIZATION APPLIED FOR 501(c)(3) NON-PROFIT STATUS: Yes ☐ No ⊠ The school's Board of Directors ("Board") will submit an application for 501(c)(3) status upon charte approval.
+NAME OF PROPOSED CHARTER SCHOOL: The Howard & Lillian Lee Scholars Charter School NAME OF NONPROFIT ORGANIZATION/MUNICIPALITY UNDER WHICH CHARTER WILL BE ORGANIZED OR OPERATED: The Howard & Lillian Lee Scholars Charter School HAS THE ORGANIZATION APPLIED FOR 501(c)(3) NON-PROFIT STATUS: Yes☐ No ⊠ The school's Board of Directors ("Board") will submit an application for 501(c)(3) status upon charter approval.
 Provide the name of the person who will serve as the primary contact for this Application.
 The primary contact should serve as the contact for follow-up, interviews, and notices regarding this Application.
-NAME OF CONTACT PERSON: Angela Lee TITLE/RELATIONSHIP TO NONPROFIT: Lead Applicant for the Howard & Lillian Lee Scholars Charter School MAILING ADDRESS: 215 Haddon Hall Circle, Chapel Hill, North Carolina, 27517 PRIMARY TELEPHONE: (919) 452-1371 E-MAIL ADDRESS: a_dlee@yahoo.com Location of Proposed Charter School (LEA): Chapel Hill-Carrboro City Schools Conversion: No: 🖂 Yes: If so, Public or Private: If a private school, give the name of the school being converted: Not applicable If a public school, give the name and six-digit identifier of the school being converted: Description of Targeted Population: The Howard & Lillian Lee Scholars Charter School does not have a targeted population .
+NAME OF CONTACT PERSON: Angela Lee TITLE/RELATIONSHIP TO NONPROFIT: Lead Applicant for the Howard & Lillian Lee Scholars Charter School MAILING ADDRESS: 215 Haddon Hall Circle, Chapel Hill, North Carolina, 27517 PRIMARY TELEPHONE: (919) 452-1371 ALTERNATE TELEPHONE: N/A E-MAIL ADDRESS: a_dlee@yahoo.com Location Proposed Charter School (LEA): Chapel Hill-Carrboro City Schools Conversion: No: 🔀 Yes: If so, Public or Private: If a private school, give the name of the school being converted: Not applicable If a public school, give the name and six-digit identifier of the school being converted: Description of Targeted Population: The Howard & Lillian Lee Scholars Charter School does not have a targeted population.
 Any K-8 student that meets the criteria for admission to a North Carolina public school is qualified to apply to the Howard & Lillian Lee Scholars Charter School.

-Proposed Grades Served: $\underline{K-8}$ Proposed Total Enrollment: $\underline{723}$ Projected School Opening Year 2012 Month August
+Proposed Grades Served: K-8 Proposed Total Enrollment: 723

+Projected School Opening Year: 2013 Month: August

-0 Total Projected Student Year Rou Round
+School Year Grade Levels Total Projected Student Year Round

-School Year Grade Levels Enrollment YES NO
+Enrollment YES NO

 First Year K-5 480 No

 Second Year K-6 561 No

 Third Year K-7 642 No

 Fourth Year K-8 723 No

 Fifth Year K-8 723 No